-- > Every student may have up to two Parent Pick-Up (PPU) name cards available for their family to use for the 2020-2021 school year. - > PPU cards will be given to parents before the start of the school year.
-To get your PPU card, parents/guardians will need to come into the school office during the designated times before the start of school and show their identification. - ➤ If you are unable to get your PPU cards during the designated times prior to the start of school, you will need to come into the school office once school starts and show your identification then receive your PPU cards. - ➤ When you enter the PPU lane, have your pick-up card visible through the windshield.
+- > Every student may have up to two Parent Pick-Up (PPU) name cards available for their family to use for the 2022-2023 school year. - > PPU cards will be given to parents before the start of the school year.
+To get your PPU card, parents/guardians will need to come into the school office during the designated times before the start of school or during Sneak-a-Peek and show their identification. - ➤ If you are unable to get your PPU cards during the designated times prior to the start of school, you will need to come into the school office once school starts and show your identification then receive your PPU cards. - ➤ When you enter the PPU lane, have your pick-up card visible through the windshield.
 The card must be in place until your child is in the car.

 Parent(s)/guardian(s) who send in notes to pick-up their child at the end of the day need to follow the same procedure.
-If a parent is running late, they must call the office by 3:20pm, if they want their child to be held at the building until they arrive.
-The child must be picked up no later than 3:45pm
+If a parent is running late, they must call the office by 3:20 p.m, if they want their child to be held at the building until they arrive.
+The child must be picked up no later than 3:45 p.m.